ultimatehecker/ultimatehecker/README.md

 - 👋 Hi, I’m @ultimatehecker
-- 👀 I’m interested in programming and sometimes gaming
+- 👀 I’m interested in programming, breadboards and sometimes gaming
-- 🌱 I’m currently learning how to learn in JavaScript and other languages I find interesting
+- 🌱 I’m currently learning how to learn in JavaScript, C#, and any other programming language that interests me!
 - 💞️ I’m looking to collaborate on any client based project from Minecraft or Discord
 - 📫 How to reach me: Contact redstoniaomg@gmail.com